-The Allen County Regional Water & Sewer District Board of Trustees approved a Utility Acquisition Agreement at the August Board Meeting to transfer assets, debts, and operations of the District to Fort Wayne City Utilities.
+The Allen County Regional Water & Sewer District Board of Trustees approved a Utility Acquisition Agreement at the Special May Board Meeting to transfer assets, debts, and operations of the District to Fort Wayne City Utilities.
 The transfer is expected to take effect at the end of the year.

 Frequently Asked Questions:

 All District customers will become direct customers of Fort Wayne City Utilities (FWCU).
 The District will no longer have any customers of its own.